bennnym/Blog-Posts/BlogDraft.md

 }
 ```

-In the above example what do you think is written to the console?
+In the above example what do you think is output to the console?

 If you guessed `alexia, sumanth` then you are correct!